-Community clinics may sometimes have discounted hearing aids.
+Community clinics may sometimes have discounted or possibly even free hearing aids.
 Or if they don’t, then social workers from the centers can provide others forms of support to hard of hearing and/or deaf people.
 This can range from referrals to regional hearing aid banks, state assistive technology loan programs, sliding fee scale programs, and resources for the disabled.
 A clinic will have a number of resources for medical needs, including hearing.
 Click more community clinics.

 Senior centers can be a source of referrals and information.
 Staff and volunteers from the locations will coordinate workshops and hold information sessions.
 The elderly and their spouses can learn about grant programs, places to contact for hearing aids, and more.

 There are some regulations that require government agencies, non-profit organizations, school, educational institutions, and employers to provide some form of access to communications.
 This may be required by state and federal government law in certain cases.
 Examples to this may be senior centers, mid-size to large employers, hospitals, and more.
 A place to learn more information on these laws is the Disability and Business Technical Assistance Center, and they can be reached at (800) 949-4232.

 Many larger tows or cities will have civic organizations that can help with obtaining hearing aid.
 Some examples may be Kiwanis or Lions Club.
 They may also have referrals, information, and linkage to charities.
 Contact a Chamber of Commerce in your town for more details on civic organizations.